lmd-linux/lmd-linux.github.io/README.md

 ## `lmd-nomitigations`

 Disable CPU and i915 vulnerability mitigations.
 This is not recommended for use in most situations.
-Only install this package if you know exactly what you're doing.
+Only install this package if you know exactly what you're doing because it has serious security implications.

 Install with: